 Fort Wayne Today

 Today, Fort Wayne is not only the hub of three rivers, it is also a major metropolitan area and the second largest city in Indiana.
 Fort Wayne continues to progress as corporations and individuals live, thrive and expand together.
-In fact during the 1980's and 1990's Fort Wayne received accolades as an All-American City and a Most Livable City.
+In fact during the 1980s and 1990s Fort Wayne received accolades as an All-American City and a Most Livable City.
 The accolades continue to come in.

-As Fort Wayne enters the 21st Century, it continues to look forward to a time of invention, innovation, and progress.
+As Fort Wayne advances in the 21st Century, it continues to look forward to a time of invention, innovation, and progress.